amitsaha/echorand.me/content/posts/linux_shell_autocompletion.md

-These environment variables are related to Bash autocompletion:
+These environment variables are related to autocompletion:

-- `COMP_LINE`: This is the entire line of the command we pressed `<TAB><TAB>` on
+- `COMP_LINE`: This is the entire line of the command we pressed `<TAB><TAB>` on.
 - `COMP_TYPE`: This is the type of completion that is being done, `63` is the ASCII code for `?`.
 According to the [manual](https://www.gnu.org/software/bash/manual/html_node/Bash-Variables.html#Bash-Variables), this is the operation which will list completions after successive tabs
 - `COMP_KEY`: This is the ASCII code of the key which triggered the auto-completion.
 9 [stands for](https://en.wikipedia.org/wiki/Tab_key#Tab_characters) the TAB key
 - `COMP_POINT`: This is the cursor position where the `<TAB><TAB>` was pressed